Nerogar/OneTrainer/docs/DockerImage.md

 docker build -t myuser/onetrainer:latest -f Dockerfile .
 ```

-## Running Image
+## Running the Image

-This is an example
+This is an example.

 ```
 docker run \